irajeevks/CakeList/README.md

 An iOS Cake List app developed in Objective c  language.
 The app can support  iPhone 5(s),SE, iPhone 6,7,8, iPhone 6,7,8 Plus and iPhone X.

 # Notices
 The current version is working with Xcode Version 9.0.1 (9A1004).
-If you have any issue the please text me on rajeevksingh@live.com

 # iOS Version Support
-I have tested this application on iOS 9, 10 and 11. if you have any issues then please text me on rajeevksingh@live.com
+I have tested this application on iOS 9, 10 and 11.

 # Screenshots
 I have attached the few Screenshots for you to review and let me know if you have any question and concern(s).